someparty/someparty/source/articles/2020-04-05-poison-holiday.html.markdown

 [Listen: Real Sickies - *Quarantined* @ Bandcamp](https://realsickies.bandcamp.com/album/quarantined "#")

 When Hamilton's [Matt Ellis](https://mattellis333.bandcamp.com) went into isolation, he did the only reasonable thing and jury-rigged an impromptu recording studio in the bathroom of his family home.
-The first recordings from this setup have arrived as a four-song EP of snotty, low-fi punk songs titled *High Risk Assurance*.
+The first recordings from this setup have arrived as a four-song EP of snotty, lo-fi punk songs titled *High Risk Assurance*.
 You can listen to the set, lead by the "Havana Affair" riffing "Poison Holiday," below.

 In better times, you can see Ellis on stage fronting both the Hamilton psych-punks [Flesh Rag](https://fleshrag.bandcamp.com) and the Toronto punk outfit [PlasticHeads](http://weareplasticheads.bandcamp.com/).
 Flesh Rag last released *Inside Your Mind* in 2018 on [Schizophrenic](https://schizophrenicrex.bandcamp.com/) and [Loose Lips Records](https://www.facebook.com/looselipsrecords333/).
 PlasticHeads released their first full-length *Nowhere To Run* last year on [Ugly Pop](http://uglypopvinyl.tumblr.com/).